github/docs/content/graphql/guides/managing-enterprise-accounts.md

 {% endif %}

-The next GraphQL query example shows how challenging it is to retrieve the number of {% ifversion not ghae %}`public`{% else %}`private`{% endif %} repositories in each organization without using the Enterprise Account API.
+The next GraphQL query example shows how challenging it is to retrieve the number of `public` repositories in each organization without using the Enterprise Account API.
 Notice that the GraphQL Enterprise Accounts API has made this task simpler for enterprises since you only need to customize a single variable.
 To customize this query, replace `<name-of-organization-one>` and `<name-of-organization-two>`, etc. with the organization names on your instance.

-{% ifversion not ghae %}

 ```graphql
 # Each organization is queried separately